gruiz90/reddit-rest-api/clients/README.rst

 Disconnect Client
 -----------------

 Disconnect a Salesforce Org Client.
-DELETE request that deletes oauth token and changes the Client Org to inactive status.
+DELETE request that revokes Reddit access token, deletes oauth token and changes the Client Org to inactive status.
 Expects a valid bearer token in the Authorization header.

 -  **URL**

-   ``/clients/disconnect``
+   ``/clients/me``

 -  **Method:**